Stanstead, Quebec: Stanstead Plain

 Stanstead Plain was founded in 1796 by Johnson Taplin, who came from New England in search of good farming land.

 The Mansur (red brick) one-room school was built in 1819.
 It is the oldest one-room school remaining in Quebec.

 The town grew in the 19th century, due to the influx of United Empire Loyalists and the development of the granite industry.
 In 1855, the village was incorporated by the Quebec legislature.
 The town was the main centre of commerce of the region through the late 18th century, though eventually losing pre-eminence to Sherbrooke.
 Stanstead was also at one time the seat of the former Stanstead County.

 The first automobile manufactured in Canada was built by Henry Seth Taylor of Stanstead.
 Taylor demonstrated his steam buggy at the Stanstead Fair in 1867.

 The railroad reached Stanstead in 1871.
 Today its tracks have been transformed into bike trails owned by the regional government.

 A seminary built here in 1829 became Stanstead College in 1873.
 In 1884, Ursulines opened a convent here which operated a Francophone college.
 The convent and the school both closed in 2004.
 The word "college" here designates a high school in each case.
-Starting 2011, the convent became an elders residence named the "Stanstead Manor".
+Starting 2011, the convent became an elders residence named the "Manoir Stanstead" (Stanstead Manor).

 In 1878, the Governor General of Canada, Lord Dufferin, and his wife visited the town.
-The main road over which they travelled was renamed "Dufferin Street".
+The main road over which they travelled was renamed "Rue Dufferin" (Dufferin Street).